Arkay-1248/Do-Not-Go-Gentle/Make AVO work with LOOT.md

 ## Preamble

 While LOOT will not solve any conflicts for you and it is no substitude for proper patching, it allows easy sorting for anyone who just wants to add a few mods.
-To get AVO to work with LOOT, there are a few steps required to ensure LOOT not messing up the custom load order
+To get AVO to work with LOOT, there are a few steps required to ensure that LOOT won't mess up the custom load order.

 ## How to set it up